Kerry Sherman: Early life

-Sherman was born in Los Angeles and grew up in Hawaii.
+Sherman grew up in Hawaii.
 Her parents were Ray McDonald, a dancer and actor, and Peggy Ryan.
 Ray died when she was young.
 She was not concerned with acting.
 Later she attended University of Hawaii.
 She considered a career as a veterinarian, worked as a flight attendant, then later took up acting.

 Career

 1970s

 Her earliest role was as Coline, in the "Bionic Boy" episode of The Six Million Dollar Man which aired on November 7, 1976.
 She played the girlfriend of the Bionic Boy (played by Vincent Van Patten).
 The following year, she played the part of Patti in the exploitation film, Satan's Cheerleaders.
 She appeared in Barnaby Jones episode, "Gang War".
 In 1978, she played the part of Barbara in the Lou Grant episode "Hero".
-In 1978, she played Kathy Munroe, on The New Adventures of Wonder Woman Season 4, Episode 5 "Disco Devil".
+In 1978, she played Kathy Munroe, on The New Adventures of Wonder Woman Season 3, Episode 5 "Disco Devil".
 In 1979, she played the role of Cathy Ferguson, in Season 3, Episode 1 of How the West Was Won.